-The Cold War: A study in depth that examines the main events of the tensest and exciting years of the twentieth century and includes the Cuban Missile Crisis, the nuclear 'Arms Race', and the Berlin Wall.
+The Cold War:

+A study in depth that examines the main events of the tensest and exciting years of the twentieth century and includes:

+- Cuban Missile Crisis

+- Nuclear 'Arms Race'

+- The Berlin Wall

-Weimar and Nazi Germany: A study in depth of one of the most notorious periods in European History.
-The topic includes the rise to power of the Nazi Party, life in Nazi Germany, Hitler's leadership style, and the Holocaust.
+Weimar and Nazi Germany:

+A study in depth of one of the most notorious periods in European History.
+The topic includes the rise to power of:

+- The Nazi Party

+- Life in Nazi Germany

+- Hitler's leadership style

+- The Holocaust

+Medicine Through Time:

-Crime and Punishment: A gruesome breadth study of how crime and punishment has changed from medieval to modern times.
-The topic includes an in-depth look at crime in White Chapel at the time of Jack the Ripper!
+A gruesome breadth study of how our understanding of disease and treatment has changed from Medieval to modern times.

+The topic includes an in-depth look at medical conditions and treatments faced by soldiers in the trenches on the Western Front during the First World War.

-Anglo-Saxon and Norman England: A study of one of the most iconic figures in British History: William the Conqueror!
+Anglo-Saxon and Norman England:

+A study of one of the most iconic figures in British History: William the Conqueror!
 The study examines his style of leadership, how he conquered Britain, and how he remained in control.

+Paper 1: Medicine Through Time (30%)

-Paper 1 (30%) = Crime and Punishment Paper 2 (40%) = The Cold War and Norman England Paper 3 (30%) = Nazi Germany
+Paper 2: The Cold War and Norman England (40%)

+Paper 3: Nazi Germany (30%)